Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 Since this command can take minutes or hours depending on the size of your repository, As such, it is recommended starting a screen session prior to running the following commands.
 Learn more about [screen here](https://www.tecmint.com/screen-command-examples-to-manage-linux-terminals/)

-**Please note:** The method described below is a longer way of doing this process to onboard users.
+**Note:** The method described below is a longer way of doing this process to onboard users.

 * Shell into your currently running Staging Fedora container
     * Run `docker ps` to determine the Fedora container name